Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Datasets

 \section{Datasets}

-We use two different datasets to investigate the effect of noisy positive pairs.
-Originally, we started with the xBD dataset.
-To investigate the unexpected results that noise has minimal effect on downstream performance, we created the synthetic VTS dataset to investigate the phenomenon more thoroughly.
+We use two different datasets to investigate the effect of noisy positive pairs, xBD and VTS, which is a synthetic dataset to investigate the influence of noise conditions in noisy positive pairs more thoroughly.

-For xBD, we can include or exclude noisy image pairs.
+For xBD, we can include or exclude noisy positive pairs in our pretraining.
 We call this varying the \textbf{noisy pairs rate} $r_{pairs} \in [0, 1]$.
-For example, $r_{pairs} {=} 0.7$ means that 70\% of all positive pairs in pretraining are noisy.
+For example, $r_{pairs} {=} 0.7$ means that 70\% of all positive pairs in pretraining are noisy pairs.
 For VTS, we additionally control how many pixels per image pair are wrongly matched.
 We call this the \textbf{per-image noise} $r_{img} \in [0, 1]$.
-For example, $r_{img} {=} 0.7$ means that, on average, 70\% of all pixels in a noisy image pair do not show the same thing.
+For example, $r_{img} {=} 0.7$ means that, on average, 70\% of all pixel positions in a noisy image pair do not contain the same semantic information in both images, but differ in a way that is relevant to the downstream task.